ValYouAd/LittleBigJoe/README.md

 ## Prerequisites
 This version uses Symfony 2.3+, PHP 5.4.
-You need to install open_ssl for PHP on your server.
+You need to install open_ssl for PHP, and make sure that php5-intl package is installed on your server.

 ## Installation
 Installation is a quick (I promise!)
 7 step process: